saamiyaAqeel/rime/README.md

 ## Quickstart for development

+You'll need the following pre-installed:

+* Python 3.10
+* Node.js
+* NPM

+If you are using Debian or Ubuntu, you can get these by running `sudo apt install python3.10 npm`.
+If you're using a Mac running Homebrew, you can get them by running `brew install python@3.10 nodejs npm`.

-Before you do anything else, you'll need to download the example phone dumps (unless you have your own).
+Also, you'll need to download the example phone dumps (unless you have your own).
 These are stored using `git lfs`.
 If you'd already installed `git lfs` prior to checking out this repository, you shouldn't need to do anything; the files would have been downloaded on checkout.
-Otherwise, [https://git-lfs.com/](install `git lfs`) and retrieve the examples using `git lfs get`.
+Otherwise, [install `git lfs`](https://git-lfs.com/) and retrieve the examples using `git lfs get`.

+If you don't have Git LFS, you can install it on Debian or Ubuntu by running `sudo apt install git-lfs`, or, if you're on a Mac running Homebrew, by running `brew install git-lfs`.
+Regardless of which system you're using, you should run `git lfs install` if this is the first time you've used Git LFS.

 RIME consists of the *rime server*, which provides the GraphQL interface and supplies any media from the device.
 Unless you're just interested in making GraphQL queries, you will also want to start up a *frontend*, which provides a